imshafikul/mongodb-shell/README.md

 });
 ```

-## Remove an item from an collection
+## Remove an item from a collection
 ```
 db.customers.remove({first_name: "Shafikul"});
 ```